 What is bel canto vocal technique?
-Simply put, it is a vocal technique that facilitates the vocal requirements of the bel canto operas written from about 1810 to about 1855.
-It is my belief, that combined with the information available today about anatomy, this technique is the healthiest for your voice no matter what repertoire you sing.
-This style shows off the virtuosity of the singer.
-It s up to the artist to make the music live dramatically and to keep the attention of the audience.
-Beautiful legato singing and easy coloratura are the signatures of true bel canto and should be the foundation of vocal technique.
-In order to achieve this style of beautiful legato there must be vowel and register alignment with an even vibrato.
-The throat must be released, and the focus forward.
-A range of colors, dynamics, and the dramatic accent of the language are all part of the technique and style.
-For the often rapid fireworks of the cabalettas the student of bel canto must also be able to master all manner of embellishments - even scales, trills, staccato, and gorgeous, easy, sustained high notes.
-This is a discipline that requires lots of practice.
+Simply put, it is the Italian school of singing that facilitates the vocal requirements of the bel canto operas written from about 1810 to 1855.
+Combined with the information available today about anatomy, this technique is the healthiest for your voice regardless of the repertoire you sing.
+It is up to the individual artist to apply this technique to the various styles that he/she may be required to sing.
+A beautiful legato line and vocal flexibility are the signatures of true bel canto technique and should be the foundation of all opera, classical, and legit singing.
+In order to achieve this beautiful bel canto legato line, there must be vowel and register alignment with an even vibrato.
+The throat must be released with the focus forward.
+The Italians have an accurate word for this combination called chiaroscuro.
+It is a word usually used in the art world to explain the contrast of light and dark.
+In vocal terms, we use it to describe the balance of forwardness (brightness) of sound with the release of throat space for color (darkness.)
+As mentioned above, this balance must be aligned through the vowels and through the registers.
+That's the first step.
+The student of bel canto must also be able to master all manner of embellishments - even scales, trills, staccato, sustained high notes, mixed low notes and chest voice.
+This is a discipline that requires a lot of practice.
 Even big voices should be able to move freely and have a dynamic range.

 Click to hear Virginia sing "Bel Raggio" from "Semiramide"